Idk507/Decode-AI/Regularization & Generalization/WeightIntialization.md

 ### 12. **Conclusion**
 Xavier/Glorot and He Initialization are principled methods for initializing neural network weights to ensure stable training and fast convergence.
 Xavier is suited for symmetric activations like tanh, while He is tailored for ReLU-based networks, particularly deep CNNs.
 By maintaining appropriate variance in activations and gradients, these methods prevent vanishing/exploding gradients and improve model performance.
 The provided code examples demonstrate both custom and PyTorch-based implementations.
 Choosing the right initialization depends on the activation function and architecture, and combining with other techniques like normalization or regularization can further enhance training.

-If you need further details, specific applications (e.g., initialization in transformers), or additional code, let me know!